brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/weaponSpecialAbilities.md

 **Price** +1 bonus; **Aura** faint transmutation; **CL** 5th; **Weight** —

 An _allying _weapon allows the wielder to transfer some or all of the weapon's enhancement bonus to one weapon being used by an ally of the wielder.
 The wielder must have line of sight to the intended ally.
 As a free action, at the start of her turn before using her weapon, the wielder chooses how to allocate her weapon's enhancement bonus.
 The bonus to the ally's weapon lasts until the _allying _weapon's wielder's next turn.
-The enhancement bonus from the _allying _weapon does not stack with the enhancement bonus on the ally's weapon (if any.
+The enhancement bonus from the _allying _weapon does not stack with the enhancement bonus on the ally's weapon (if any).

 Construction Requirements

 **Cost** +1 bonus

-Craft Magic Arms and Armor, _ [magic weapon](spell_dir/magicWeapon#_magic-weapon)_
+Craft Magic Arms and Armor, _ [magic weapon](spells/magicWeapon#_magic-weapon)_

 Anarchic

 **Price** +2 bonus; **Aura** moderate evocation; **CL** 7th; **Weight** —

 An _anarchic_ weapon is infused with the power of chaos.
 It makes the weapon chaotically aligned and thus bypasses the corresponding damage reduction.
 It deals an extra 2d6 points of damage against all creatures of lawful alignment.
-It bestows one permanent negative level (_Core Rulebook_ 562 on any lawful creature attempting to wield it.
+It bestows one permanent negative level (_Core Rulebook_ 562) on any lawful creature attempting to wield it.
 The negative level remains as long as the weapon is in hand and disappears when the weapon is no longer wielded.
-This negative level cannot be overcome in any way (including _ [restoration](spell_dir/restoration#_restoration)_ spells while the weapon is wielded.
+This negative level cannot be overcome in any way (including _ [restoration](spell_dir/restoration#_restoration)_ spells) while the weapon is wielded.

 Construction Requirements

 **Cost** +2 bonus

-Craft Magic Arms and Armor, _ [chaos hammer](spell_dir/chaosHammer#_chaos-hammer_, creator must be chaotic
+Craft Magic Arms and Armor, _ [chaos hammer](spells/chaosHammer#_chaos-hammer)_, creator must be chaotic

 Anchoring

 **Price** +2 bonus; **Aura** moderate transmutation; **CL** 10th; **Weight** —

 This special ability can only be added to a melee weapon or a thrown weapon.
 An _anchoring _weapon pins a target in place and prevents it from moving.
-As a swift action, the weapon can be fixed in place in a point in space, functioning as an _ [immovable rod](magicItem_dir/rods#_immovable-rod. _This ability can also be used when the wielder hits a creature with a melee attack using an _anchoring_ weapon.
+As a swift action, the weapon can be fixed in place in a point in space, functioning as an _ [immovable rod](magicItem_dir/rods#_immovable-rod). _This ability can also be used when the wielder hits a creature with a melee attack using an _anchoring_ weapon.
 This anchors the target to the weapon, preventing it from moving away from the weapon.
 The target is not entangled or paralyzed; it simply cannot move from its location without first destroying the weapon or making a successful DC 30 Strength check as a full-round action to move with the weapon up to 10 feet.
 An _anchoring _weapon remains motionless and cannot be used to attack while it is anchoring a creature.
 An _anchoring _weapon has no effect on amorphous creatures, including elementals, oozes, and creatures in gaseous or liquid form.
 It also cannot anchor incorporeal creatures unless the weapon also has the _ghost touch _special ability.

 Construction Requirements

 **Cost** +2 bonus

-Craft Magic Arms and Armor, _ [levitate](spell_dir/levitate#_levitate)_
+Craft Magic Arms and Armor, _ [levitate](spells/levitate#_levitate)_

 Axiomatic

 **Price** +2 bonus; **Aura** moderate evocation; **CL** 7th; **Weight** —

 An _axiomatic_ weapon is infused with lawful power.
 It makes the weapon law-aligned and thus bypasses the corresponding damage reduction.
 It deals an extra 2d6 points of damage against chaotic creatures.
-It bestows one permanent negative level (_Core Rulebook_ 562 on any chaotic creature attempting to wield it.
+It bestows one permanent negative level (_Core Rulebook_ 562) on any chaotic creature attempting to wield it.
 The negative level remains as long as the weapon is in hand and disappears when the weapon is no longer wielded.
-This negative level cannot be overcome in any way (including _ [restoration](spell_dir/restoration#_restoration)_ spells while the weapon is wielded.
+This negative level cannot be overcome in any way (including _ [restoration](spell_dir/restoration#_restoration)_ spells) while the weapon is wielded.

 Construction Requirements

 **Cost** +2 bonus

-Craft Magic Arms and Armor, _ [order's wrath](spell_dir/orderSWrath#_order-s-wrath)_, creator must be lawful
+Craft Magic Arms and Armor, _ [order's wrath](spells/orderSWrath#_order-s-wrath)_, creator must be lawful

 Bane